Ming treasure voyages: Historiography

 The Shuyu Zhouzilu adds the following to the story.
-The Minister of War Xiang Zhong (項忠; in office 1474–1477) sent a clerk to retrieve the documents, but the clerk could not find them after several days of searching.
+The Minister of War Xiang Zhong (in office 1474–1477) sent a clerk to retrieve the documents, but the clerk could not find them after several days of searching.
 Liu eventually confessed and justified his actions to Xiang by stating that "the expeditions of Sanbao to the Western Ocean wasted tens of myriads of money and grain, and moreover the people who met their deaths [on these expeditions] may be counted by the myriads.
 Although he returned with wonderful things, what benefit was it to the state?
 This was merely an action of bad government of which ministers should severely disapprove.
 Even if the old archives were still preserved they should be destroyed in order to suppress [a repetition of these things] at the root."
 Xiang Zhong was recorded to have been impressed by this explanation.

-The Mingshi, the Xuanzong Shilu, and the Mingshi Jishi Benmo [明史紀事本末] attribute the reason for the suppression and destruction of the archived records to prevent eunuch Wang Zhi (汪直) from consulting it for his invasion of Vietnam.
+The Mingshi, the Xuanzong Shilu, and the Mingshi Jishi Benmo [明史紀事本末] attribute the reason for the suppression and destruction of the archived records to prevent the eunuch Wang Zhi from consulting it for his invasion of Vietnam.
 Dreyer (2007) notes that Liu could not have had access to the records and doubts his alleged involvement.
 Duyvendak (1939) states that the Ministry of War officials were not influential enough to stop the retrieval of the documents and speculates that Liu may have destroyed them with the Minister of War's approval.
 Schottenhammer (2021) states that it is unclear whether Liu really hid and burned the documents, but she surmises that the documents were possibly destroyed in the chaos when Beijing was captured by the rebel Li Zicheng and his army in the 17th century.

 Suryadinata (2005) remarks that Southeast Asian sources also provide information about the voyages, but that their reliability should be scrutinized as these local histories can be intertwined with legends but still remain relevant in the collective memories of the people concerned.
 This includes the Malay Annals of Semarang and Cerbon, a text containing accounts that often lack in historicity, which records several interactions between local Muslim communities and the Chinese.
 As such, he highlights the difficulties of doing research about the role of the Chinese voyages in the Islamization of Java and Malacca, because these activities are not mentioned in the Chinese chronicles and local accounts may contain more legend than history.